 With politicians, again the connection is evident that working with politicians to advance your commercial interests is a strategic advantage to your pharmaceutical company.
 So working with Erik Hoskins and networking within the ranks of these government institutions, we can endeavor to manipulate public officials with fundraising offers and get the most out of them in order to benefit ourselves while also benefiting the wider community.
 Again, self-interest will overlap with community interest in that case.

-In Ontario, Canada, Erik Hoskins was the provincial Minister of Health and he moved on to lead a national Pharma care strategy.
-Here you can clearly see that career shifting was related to an impending election where Hoskins was expected to lose.
-Erik Hoskins is positioning himself potentially down the road to be the leader of the Liberal party of Ontario.
-Even with Doug as leader, the Liberal party is unlikely to win this election (written in February, 2018).
+In Ontario, Canada, the provincial Minister of Health has moved on to lead a national Pharma care strategy prior to the 2018 election.
+This progression shows that career shifting might be related to an impending election where the Minister was expected to lose.
+Even with Doug Ford as leader, the Liberal party is unlikely to win this provincial election (written in February, 2018).
 So, what we see is a mixture of the self-interest of the politician with the greater good of a national pharma care strategy.
 It’s very difficult to decouple the two because self-interest and public interest overlap.

 What I Learned: Patent Law Is Very Cool: